Posted on Feb 2, 2013 by Tom Gilson

 This may come as a particular shock to atheistic readers.
 It’s strange.
 Everything is really strange, if atheism (as Rosenberg understands it) is true.

-It’s a very good reason to doubt that atheism is true.
+It’s a very good reason to doubt that such atheism is true.

-Related Information: Ed Feser’s extended series on Rosenberg, in which among other things he argues that Rosenberg is right about what scientism means, wrong to think that scientism could possibly be true.
+Related Information: Ed Feser’s extended series on Rosenberg, in which among other things he argues that Rosenberg is right about what scientism would mean if it were true, wrong to think that scientism could possibly be true.

 Also: an online article by Rosenberg in which he presents similar material in much shorter form.